pavbialko/Data-analysis-of-flight-delays-in-the-USA-in-July-2017./README.md

 The report has been prepared using the R language and Markdown.
 For each of the points, appropriate SELECT commands have been prepared, which are then included in the R code.
-The resulting PDF report has been generated using Markdown.
+The resulting PDF report has been generated using Markdown in Polish language.
 The PDF report includes:
 - Formatted SQL queries
 - Generated answers.